How to setup GitHub Pages

 First of all, forget the official documentation ;-)

-Assuming for example that your GitHub user name is cooluser
+Assuming for example that your GitHub user name is cooluser, you have to:

 - create a public repository on your GitHub account named